FortiShield/devship/errors/deploy-invalid-dc.md

 - `gru`
 - `iad`

-In Vercel CLI, they currently are transformed to
-DC identifiers before being sent to our APIs.
+In Khulnasoft CLI, they currently are transformed to DC identifiers before being sent to our APIs.

 **Valid DC identifiers**: